liuzemin0014/infocore/cocount/readme.md

 6. The sixth parameter is optional.
 With it a suffix containing an underscore can be passed.
 If a suffix is passed, the program expects a cooccurrence file with a suffix.
 Ex. cooccurrences_15_639_suffix.txt.
 The suffix is attached to the output file.
 Ex. cocounts_15_639_suffix.csv.

 7. The concepts to be considered are selected in the seventh parameter.
 There are three ways of passing concepts.
 The first way is to directly pass them via the command line.
 See example call 1 below.
 The second option is to provide a concept selection file.
 A concept selection file contains one concept ID per line.
 Concept selection files should be placed in the concept_selection_files folder.
 Concept selection files must not contain underscores.
 The third way of passing concepts is via the keywords "all" and "any".
 All considers all concept pairs of concepts 10001 until 401716.
 Any considers all concept pairs which have none-zero cooccurrence counts in the cooccurrence file.
 An example call for any can be seen below.
 The selection all can take some time because many concepts are considered.
 This also depends on the size of the text selection.
 The cooccurrence scores are computed for every pair which can be formed from the selected concepts.
 Ex.
-If concepts 1 5 and 7 are selected, pairs 1;5, 1;7, 5;7 and 1,7 are considered.
-Reversed pairs like 5;1 are also shown in the output matrix.
+If concepts 1, 5 and 7 are selected, the pairs 1-5, 1-7, 5-7 and 1-7 are considered.
+Reversed pairs like 5-1 are also shown in the output matrix.
 They have the same scores like their reverse pair.

-Example for a simple grouping file:
+Example for the content of a simple grouping file:

 id
 1709402
 1709412
 1709413

 Example for a grouping file with groups:

 id,a,b
 1722473,Group 1,high
 1709404,Group 2,low
 1709418,,high
 1709419,Group 1,

 Example for a concept selection file:
 10836
 11159
 10082

 Example calls: